 Discover the key services of a true PaaS.
 Get the e-book.

-Building and running on-premise applications has always been complex, expensive, and slow.
-Each application required hardware, an operating system, a database, middleware, Web servers, and other software.
-Once the stack was assembled, a team of developers had to navigate frameworks like J2EE and .NET.
-A team of network, database, and system management experts was needed to keep everything up and running.
-Inevitably, a business requirement would require a change to the application, which would then kick off another lengthy development, test, and redeployment cycle.
+Building and running on-premises applications is complex, expensive, and slow.
+Traditionally, each on-premises applications require hardware, an operating system, a database, middleware, servers, and other software.
+Once the stack is assembled, developers need to navigate frameworks like J2EE and .NET.
+A team of network, database, and system management experts is often needed to keep everything up and running.
+Inevitably, a new business requirement requires a change to the application, which in turn kicks off another lengthy development, test, and redeployment cycle.

-Additionally, large companies often needed specialized facilities to house their data centers and a team to maintain them.
-Enormous amounts of electricity also were needed to power the servers as well as the systems to keep them cool.
-Finally, a failover site was needed to mirror the data center so information could be replicated in case of a disaster.
+Additionally, large companies often need specialized facilities to house their data centers and a team to maintain them.
+Enormous amounts of electricity also are needed to power the servers as well as the systems to keep them cool.
+Finally, a failover site is needed to mirror the data center so information can be replicated in case of a disaster.

-Applications built with this complexity and infrastructure are difficult to scale for usage spike demands, brittle to update as the business needs change, and are difficult to make mobile and social.
+Applications built with this complexity and infrastructure are difficult to scale for usage spike demands, and difficult to update as the business needs change.

 Just as Amazon.com, eBay, Google, iTunes, and YouTube created new markets through a Web browser, PaaS offers a faster, more cost-effective model for application development and delivery.

 PaaS provides all the infrastructure needed to develop and run applications over the Internet.
 Users can access custom apps built in the cloud, just like their SaaS apps, while IT departments and ISVs can focus on innovation instead of complex infrastructure.
 By leveraging PaaS, organizations can redirect a significant portion of their budgets from “keeping the lights on” to creating applications that provide real business value.

 PaaS is driving a new era of mass innovation and business agility.
 Now, developers can focus on building apps instead of managing complex hardware and software infrastructure.